 Because each node is responsible for validating network transactions, a consensus mechanism secures the network.
 Transactions can only occur once consensus is reached, which occurs through the process known as cryptocurrency mining for Proof of Work blockchains, or the process of staking for Proof of Stake blockchains.
 Miners and stakers are responsible for broadcasting information to the network and recording these instances to the blockchain.

-With Komodo's Antara Framework, a toolkit for custom blockchain development, developers can launch an independent Smart Chain that operates with its own peer to peer network.
+With Komodo's multi-chain architecture, developers can launch an independent Smart Chain that operates with its own peer to peer network.
 Every Smart Chain launched with Komodo's technology has its own network and consensus rules.
 The consensus rules are also customizable.
 Developers can choose between Proof of Work (PoW), Proof of Stake (PoS), or any combination of the two.